lobe/flask-server/README.md

 ### Sending a request

 1. Perform a post request to the target url/predict with your base64 image.
-Refer to `testing.py` for getting started sending requsts to the server.
+Refer to `testing.py` for getting started sending requests to the server.
 ```JSON
 {
   "image": "<base64 image>"